The 2017 Edition of Children's Writer's and Illustrator's Market

 The 2017 edition of Children's Writer's and Illustrator's Market, also known as "CWIM," has a strong focus.
 It features material that will help a writer interested in finding an agent.
 More on that below, but even if you're not seeking an agent, this is a very useful book.
 It includes detailed and updated listings of children's book publishers, children's magazines, and children's literary agents; information about conferences; listings of contests and awards; basic how-to information; and interesting feature articles.

 Note: The 2018 edition is available.
 I will post a full review of it as soon as possible.

 Let people know:

-For brief comments on previous editions, from 2004 to 2012, see this list of past CWIMs.
+For brief comments on previous editions, from 2004 to 2016, see my list of past CWIMs.

-As usual, keep in mind that the research for this edition was completed by the spring of 2012, and so is already in need of updates -- use resources such as my Who's Moving Where page (and others noted on that page) to stay current: I suggest noting such information in the pages of CWIM itself, to keep it all in one place.
+As usual, keep in mind that the research for this edition was completed by the late spring of 2016, and so is already in need of updates -- use resources such as the online CWIM database, or my Who's Moving Where page (and others noted on that page) to stay current: I suggest noting such information in the pages of CWIM itself, to keep it all in one place.

 - Buy Children's Writer's and Illustrator's Market through IndieBound, a program of America's independent bookstores.
 You can have it delivered or pick it up at your local independent bookstore.